lilianhabib/pe-projects/journal.md

 ## Lesson 162: Personal site "PRO" (the content)

 ### Standup
 * What is one thing you learned yesterday?
 Over the weekend, I completed Saturday's lesson and decided to emulate what Derek did in the video for my personal site.
 I wanted to get a better understanding of the functions, php code, and how they are all conected.
-Then I spent some time figuring out the mondrian CSS grid challenge.
+Then I spent some time figuring out the CSS grid challenge.
 The shapes were a little off in size but I now have a better understanding of CSS grids.
 I also figured out how to change the plus and minus toggle from Wednesday's layout

 * Is there anything you are excited to learn?
 Today I will be meeting with Derek and completing today's lesson on planning out my personal site and gathering A LOT of content.